 A database of mammalian mitochondrial localisation evidence, phenotypes and diseases

-MitoMiner stores experimental mitochondrial localisation evidence from 52 published large-scale GFP tagging and mass-spectrometry studies, targeting sequence predictions from iPSORT, MitoProt, TargetP and MitoFates, and immunological staining results from the Human Protein Atlas.
-This is integrated with annotation from the Gene Ontology project and UniProt, homology data from Ensembl Compara, phenotype data from ZFIN, SGD and MGI, metabolic pathway data from KEGG, tissue and cancer expression data from the Human Protein Atlas, disease data from OMIM, and interaction data from BioGRID.
+MitoMiner stores experimental mitochondrial localisation evidence from 56 published large-scale GFP tagging and mass-spectrometry studies, targeting sequence predictions from iPSORT, MitoProt, TargetP and MitoFates, and immunological staining results from the Human Protein Atlas.
+This is integrated with annotation from the Gene Ontology project and UniProt, homology data from Ensembl Compara, phenotype data from ZFIN, SGD and MGI, metabolic pathway data from KEGG, tissue and cancer expression data from the Human Protein Atlas, and disease data from OMIM.
 MitoMiner allows sophisticated data mining queries spanning these many different sources.

 MitoMiner can help you determine: